MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

     >**Note**: **Copy to clipboard** the full **User Principal Name** (user name plus domain).
 You will need it later in this task.

-1. Return to the first tenant that you created earlier **otuxxxxx@onmicrosoft.com**.
+1. Return to the first tenant that you created earlier **xxxxxxx@onmicrosoft.com**.
 1. Select **Overview** in the navigation pane.
 1. Click **Manage tenants**.
-1. Check the box next to the first tenant you created earlier, then select **Switch**.
+1. Check the box next to the first tenant , then select **Switch**.

 1. Navigate back to the **Users - All users** blade, click **+ New user** then select **Invite external user**.